vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/introduction.md

 Polygon zkEVM is an execution layer 2 that can process a batch of EVM transactions and generate a zero knowledge proof that efficiently proves the correctness of the execution.

-The decision of proving EVM transactions instead of creating a virtual machine with  simpler transactions is for minimizing the friction of users and dApps when using the solution.
+The decision of proving EVM transactions instead of creating a virtual machine with  simpler transactions is for minimizing the friction of current Ethereum users and dApps when using the solution.
 It is an approach that requires the recreation of all the EVM opcodes, which allows the transparent deployment of any existing Ethereum smart contract.
-For this purpose, a new set of technologies and tools have been engineered and developed that are briefly presented below.
+For this purpose, a new set of technologies and tools have been engineered and developed and, they are briefly presented below.

 ## EVM Arithmetization